Ijtema: Introduction

 Ijtema is the annual three-day congregation of Tablighi Jamaat (TJ).
 It has a strong appeal to South Asian Muslims and its diaspora.
-The immediate concern of TJ is the moral reform of individuals and purification of the self, often described, as ‘making Muslims true Muslims’: Muslims should go back to the basic principles of their faith to follow strictly the commandments of Islam in their personal lives and in their dealings with others.
+The immediate concern of TJ is the moral reform of individuals and purification of the self, often described as ‘making Muslims true Muslims’: they say Muslims should go back to the basic principles of their faith to follow strictly the commandments of Islam in their personal lives and in their dealings with others.
 On the other side, this is a faith renewal movement.
 TJ gets the attention of the wider world through its annual three-day congregational gathering that is Ijtema, with millions of people.
 Ijtema has become a symbol of the TJ movement.

 Ijtema is popular among the TJ activists and to the larger number of people who do not actively engage with it.
 However, hajj is a farz, compulsory for a financially solvent Muslim.
 Because of a large number of participating people, ijtema in countries like India, Bangladesh, Pakistan become a desirable pilgrimage event for the global Tablighi Jamaat activists.
 However, no evidence of anthropological research can be found on ijtema in Bangladesh.
 This is one of the main reasons to choose Bangladesh as the case of study.
 The European Journal of Economic and Political Studies shows that participation in Ijtema increases religious authority and status, which acts as the means of religious empowerment in society.